 €€€+ | 5 Star | Super Posh | Indoor Pool

 Hotel Indigo is a super-luxurious hotel in Rome on my absolute favorite street in the city: Via Giulia.
 The hotel has a great low-light vibe that makes it ultra relaxing.
-The photo does it no justice whatsoever.
-You’ll definitely want to click through on the booking button below to see better photos of this hotel.
-There is even an amazing rooftop restaurant named Sofà which will make your stay even more memorable.
+There is even an amazing rooftop restaurant named Sofà that will make your stay even more memorable.

 Bio Hotel Raphael

 €€€€ | 5 Star | Vegan Restaurant | Stunning Terrace Views

 Where to start?
 This luxe hotel has some of the most romantic rooftop vibes we’ve experienced, so don’t skip an evening here.
 Plus, one of their restaurants is organic, vegetarian, and vegan if that appeals to you.
 I also love their spacious and calming suites, some of which have balconies.

 €€€€ | 4 Star | Swanky | Breakfast in Bed | On-Site Cafe/Bar

 Rustic Italian meets industrial modern while keeping the original 17th-century building’s flair.
 You won’t find many hotels as unique as G-Rough.
 Enjoy an artistic experience with minimalist rooms, a rooftop terrace, and a cool gallery bar with occasional live music.

 Hotel Campo de’ Fiori

 €€€ | 3 Star | Boutique | Rooms & Apartments | Multi Level Terrace

 For families who need extra space, you can book an apartment here that comes with a full kitchen.
 Or just opt for a regular room that’s richly decorated.
-You’re only steps from the busy Campo de’ Fior piazza and not far from the Pantheon and Piazza Navona.
+You’re only steps from the busy Campo de’ Fiori piazza and not far from the Pantheon and Piazza Navona.

 Tips for Airbnbs Near Piazza Navona/Pantheon: